Cucumber

 18. Ernest Family White Burpless – This heirloom has been grown by Louisa Ernest and her descendants for 4 generations in Lucas, Texas.
 Blocky 6” white cucumbers with black spines.
 Never bitter, burpless and delicious.
 Very Rare.
 45-55 days Pkt…$3.00

-19. Frost Resistant – Back for 2024!
-Originally obtained from Sand Hill Preservation Center.
+19. Frost Resistant – Originally obtained from Sand Hill Preservation Center.
 Took our hot dry summer real well!
 Heavy producer of very slender longish smooth cucumbers that started out clear white with more yellow/pale green tints and ended smooth fully white.
 Excellent producer.
 The earliest of all that I trialed.
 A 6-8″ slicer and well worth the wait.
 Pkt…$3.00

 20. Glorie de Paris – Here is said to be the “monster” slicers of all times!
 Yielding from 12″ to 15″ long, very uniform blocky fruits.
 The beauty: that despite how long and large these get…the insides remain free from seed formation way long than any other!
 Unique!